Recent News & Articles

 Doubting Verity is very special to me for several reasons.
 Firstly, the novel raises the academic issues I, your humble servant, faced personally in my teaching career.
 Namely, the plot line is based on a true story that took place not so long ago and affected greatly the life of my friend and colleague.

 So often, we hear about prosecutions where an offender is a person in a position of trust.
 Thus, we teach our society to see the matter in one way only and not to look at the other side of the coin when a senior person can be a victim.
 In doing so we frame our judgment and limit the social roles that may lead to a massive omission in the juvenile’s crime.
 Most of these situations evolve gradually, and both the adult offender and the juvenile one ensure that they mimic a normal courtship or natural affection.
-It’s often not until later that the minor realizes his or her naivety was exploited or a senior discovers, they have underestimated the cunning and ingenuity of the underage.
+It’s often not until later that the minor realizes his or her naivety was exploited or a senior discovers they have underestimated the cunning and ingenuity of the underage.
 This book contemplates the consequence of the underestimation of the actions of a juvenile in academic settings.
 The plot follows the story of a young prominent university professor, Michael Elliot, of English Literature who runs the international summer program course.

 Secondly, I named one of the leading characters after myself.
 If you have not yet managed to decipher my poem from the author’s tab, that name of no eccentric whim is Emma.
 Statistically, the name has always been on the top ten list of most popular names in the UK and Europe since, well, ever, inevitably at least one of my works was literally doomed to feature Emma.
-So now, when I am done with all those Isabelas, Corinnes and Ashleys
+So now, when I am done with all those Isabelas, Corinnes and Ashleys, I have the right, haven’t I?
+Since Emma’s character in the book depicts my real-life role in the story the book tells, the character bears many of my personal features, works my job and has my friends.
+However, she has a less dramatic surname than I do (seriously, characters have enough troubles along the plot so I simply couldn’t torture them through surnames in addition).

 Well, I hope this teaser is intriguing enough to boost your anticipation.
 The video teaser is also on the way and, aw, you will love it, I promise!
 I believe that is enough of coming out for today and remember, the world is full of magical things patiently waiting for us to discover them as soon as they get published.